dcjones/isolator-paper/supplement.md

 Isolator attempts to model and correct for multiple factors that can conflate the transcript expression estimates.

 ## 3' bias

-Selection of polyadenylated transcripts is a common step mRNA-Seq used to avoid sequencing introns, partially degraded transcripts, and ribosomal RNA.

 To model the effect we fit a one parameter model in which a transcript is truncated at any position with probability $p$.
 The probability of observing a